umbraco/Umbraco-CMS/src/Umbraco.TestData/readme.md

 ## Media

 This does not upload physical files, it just uses a randomized online image as the `umbracoFile` value.
-This works when viewing the media item in the media section and the image will show up, however when viewing a content item that has these media items picked, the thumbnail will not show up (which is due to a bug in the CMS that will be fixed in 8.6).
+This works when viewing the media item in the media section and the image will show up and with recent changes this will also work when editing content to view the thumbnail for the picked media.